Street Fighter 6: The fighting game starts with these 18 fighters

 All the characters that will launch Street Fighter 6 in June are now known.
 We introduce you to the 18 fighters.

-Fighting games are only as good as their characters.
-Players have to find a fighter that interests them if they're going to stick around for any amount of time, whether it's because of their visual design or their gameplay.
-Street Fighter 6 will have 18 fighters at launch, giving a mix of returning veterans and a few newcomers.
+Fighting games live off their characters.
+It is essential that players find a fighter that interests them on the roster.
+Be it because of the optical design or their gameplay.
+Street Fighter 6 will have 18 fighters in its arsenal at launch.
+Along with some returning veterans, there are also a handful of newcomers.

 49 min